webdevsalmann/fmaos-beta/CONTRIBUTING.md

 - A clear and descriptive title.
 - A detailed description of the enhancement.
 - Any relevant examples or mockups.

-### Submitting Pull Requests

-If you want to contribute code to FMAOS, please follow these steps:

-1. **Fork the Repository**: Fork the FMAOS repository to your GitHub account.
-2. **Create a Branch**: Create a new branch for your feature or bugfix (`git checkout -b feature/your-feature` or `git checkout -b bugfix/your-bugfix`).
-3. **Make Changes**: Make your changes in the new branch.
-4. **Commit Changes**: Commit your changes with a clear and descriptive commit message (`git commit -m "Add feature/fix bug"`)
-5. **Push to Branch**: Push your changes to your forked repository (`git push origin feature/your-feature` or `git push origin bugfix/your-bugfix`).
-6. **Create Pull Request**: Open a pull request against the `main` branch of the original repository.

 ### Adding New Animation